Constitution and Bylaws

 (A) Nomination by Committee.
 Candidates for the office of Director shall be nominated by a Nominating Committee consisting of not less than seven (7) nor more than twenty-five (25) Voting Members of the AMCNO.
 The Nominating Committee shall be a regular standing committee nominated by the President and appointed by the Board.
 At a regular board meeting or by any authorized communications equipment the Nominating Committee shall report two (2) eligible members for each vacancy “at large” on the Board of Directors, and two (2) eligible members for each vacancy in each district.
 In the event that only one candidate is willing to run for a vacancy, then the candidate may run unopposed.
 These names shall be announced by suitable means.

 On the ballot shall be printed alphabetically in one list the names of all members nominated “at large” by the Nominating Committee or by petition.
 In a separate list on the same ballot shall be printed alphabetically the names of the members nominated by the Nominating Committee to represent that district.
 All names shall be printed in full and the ballot shall contain after the name of each candidate his/her office address.
 The ballot shall state that not more than one (1) choice shall be indicated for each vacancy to be filled.
-At least thirty (30) days shall be allowed for the return of ballots.
 Ballots must be received at the AMCNO Executive Offices not later than the slated return date to be counted.
 The AMCNO Secretary-Treasurer shall certify the results of the election.
 The candidate receiving the most votes for a contested office shall be elected.
 The AMCNO executive committee shall hold a run-off election within thirty (30) days to resolve all ties.

-Ballots which contain votes for more than the required number of vacancies shall be declared invalid and shall be disqualified.
+Ballots that contain votes for more than the required number of vacancies shall be declared invalid and shall be disqualified.
 Failure to vote for the full number of nominees required to fill the vacancies shall not disqualify a ballot.
-If voting by mail, after marking his/her ballot, each member shall sign and write their name on the ballot and insert it in the return envelope provided with the ballot.
+If voting by mail, after marking his/her ballot, each member shall sign and write their name on the ballot andinsert it in the return envelope provided with the ballot.

 Section 3.
 Removal from Office.
 Any Officer or Director of this AMCNO may be removed from office, for cause, at any time.
 Proceedings for removal from office shall be commenced by filing with the Secretary-Treasurer or the Chief Executive Officer of the AMCNO a written complaint signed by the President of the Board of Directors or a majority of the Board of Directors.
 Such complaint shall name the person sought to be removed, shall state the cause for removal, and shall demand that a meeting of the Board of Directors be held for the purpose of conducting a hearing on the charges set forth in the complaint, and for the purpose of selecting an individual to fill the office which may be vacated by reason of the removal from office of the person sought to be removed.